Meet Our Float Tanks

 SCHEDULE A FLOAT

-Our schedule typically books up about 1 week in advance.
+Our schedule typically books up a few days in advance.
 You can view our schedule online if you need to find a time that works well with your schedule.

 Sanitation in the Float Tank